ialy1595/blog/content/about.md

  - **Problem Solving**
     - Algorithm, Data structure
- -  **Human Computer Interaction**
+ -  **Human-Computer Interaction**
-     - UI/UX, Gamification, Human Computing
+     - UI/UX, Gamification, Human computing
  - **Design**
-    - Game design, project managing
+    - Game design, Project managing

 # Projects

 ## korean-index-of [(npm)](https://www.npmjs.com/package/korean-index-of) [(repository)](https://github.com/ialy1595/korean-index-of)

-When you type "코드", the process is "ㅋ", "코", "콛", and "코드", only "코" and "코드" is substring of "코드".
-For this reason, incremental search with normal string match function provides a poor UX because it repeats whether the results are included or not.
-The improved `indexOf` function, `koreanIndexOf` in this package can solve this problem because they can determine that "ㅋ", "코", "콛", and "코드" is substring of "코드".
+When you type "코드", the process is "ㅋ", "코", "콛", and "코드", but only "코" and "코드" is a substring of "코드".
+For this reason, incremental search with a normal string match function provides a poor UX in Korean because it repeats whether the results are included or not.
+The improved `indexOf` function, `koreanIndexOf` in this package can solve this problem because they can determine that "ㅋ", "코", "콛", and "코드" is a substring of "코드".

  - You can get all match results in an array at once
  - You can get a range of matching